bodiem13/Relo/README.txt

 DESCRIPTION
 ------------

-Welcome to Relo: Relocation made Easy!
-Relo incorporates a clustering-based approach to find the best neighborhoods to live.
+Welcome to RELO: Relocation made Easy!
+RELO incorporates a clustering-based approach to find the best neighborhoods to live.
 While utilizing Census and amenities data, Relo is able to give people the confidence to relocate to a location they are sure to enjoy.

 Every directory described in this README file is located in the main CODE folder.
 Due to large file sizes, all data files were excluded from the Canvas submission.
 Please refer to the link below for the full repository, including all data files: https://drive.google.com/drive/folders/1fLpTlLICH0b0PzTqubKvYd0obrnpSyfj?usp=sharing